thiagolago1/Meetapp/README.md

 # Meetapp
-App for bootcamp certification (GoStack Rocketseat)
+Developer event aggregator app for bootcamp certification (GoStack Rocketseat)
-> This app is built to take certification as a learning method for Rocketseat's GoStack course. see [Rocketseat](https://rocketseat.com.br/)
+> This app is built to take certification as a learning method for Rocketseat's GoStack course.

+see [Rocketseat](https://rocketseat.com.br/)

 ## Techs